-If it is not possible for CHS to achieve these timescales, CHS will communicate how much extra time is needed to the complainant and the reasons why there will be a delay.
+If it is not possible for CHS to achieve these timescales considering the complexity of the complaint, CHS will inform the complainant how much extra time is expected to be needed and the reasons why there will be a delay.
+At the same time CHS will provide the contact details of the Ombudsman.
 The target times for the investigation (stage 1) and review (stage 2) stages should not be exceeded by more than 10 working days without good reason.
 If an extension at either stage 1 or stage 2 beyond 20 working days is required to enable the landlord to respond to the complaint fully, this should be agreed by both parties.
 Where agreement over an extension period cannot be reached, CHS should provide the Housing Ombudsman's contact details so the resident can challenge CHS's plan for responding and/or the proposed timeliness of a landlord's response.